 To address transportation, Eric studied and obtained his driver’s license while a local dealership, Wellesley Toyota, generously donated a car.
-With transportation, savings, and jobs all secured, the family moved into an apartment in the spring of 2017 and are presently being supported in our Transitional Living program.
+With transportation, savings, and jobs all secured, the family moved into an apartment in the spring of 2017 and are presently being supported in our SAIL program.
 After the move, Tiffany started a better-paying job and on the weekends, she can be seen at the local farmer’s market selling her beautiful crafts.

 We look forward to seeing what the future brings for this hard-working and motivated family who inspires us all.

 In mid-2017, Melissa and her four children entered shelter after a flood from a leaky pipe left them homeless.
 Melissa was a very hard-working single mother, juggling two jobs, and making ends meet.
 In addition, she had a Section 8 voucher to subsidize their rent, but they needed to find a new three-bedroom apartment before the voucher was set to expire.

 Landlords are not required to accept Section 8 and while Melissa had excellent references, it was a challenge to find a landlord willing to accept the voucher.
 With the support of the SAIL case manager, she embarked on an aggressive search for an apartment as soon as she entered shelter.
 Melissa also committed to working hard on her saving and budgeting while in shelter, in order to create more stability once her family found a new home.